 The Dean's Merit List, which is published annually, contains the names of students whose academic performance over the year is meritorious and hence worthy of recognition.
 Students who qualify for inclusion in the List receive a letter of commendation from the Dean.
 The List is posted on the notice boards and published in the Dean's Circular.
 The academic records of students are endorsed to record their achievements in qualifying for inclusion on the List.
-To be eligible for the Dean's Merit List a student must pass the prescribed courses for which he or she is registered for the year in question; a student registered for a four year degree must be in the First; Second year of study.
+To be eligible for the Dean's Merit List a student must pass the prescribed courses for which he or she is registered for the year in question; a student registered for a four-year degree must be in the First; Second or Third year of study; and a student registered for a three-year degree must be in the First, or Second year of study.
 The criteria for inclusion in a particular year are as follows:

-an ASPECT student must be registered for not less than 96 credits and obtain a year average of not less than 75 per cent;

-SCHOLARSHIPS, PRIZES MEDALS AND DEAN'S MERIT LIST 227

-a student in any other undergraduate programme must be registered for not less than 132 credits of approved course work for the year in question and obtain a year average of not less than 70%.
+- a first-year ASPECT student must have earned not less than 96 credits and obtain a year average of not less than 75 %; a student who was in the ASPECT programme in the first year of study must earn not less than 110 credits of approved coursework in any subsequent year and obtain a year average of not less than 70%. - a student in any other undergraduate programme must have earned not less than 132 credits of approved course work for the year in question and obtain a year average of not less than 70%.

-Professional Status and Recognition of Degrees
+PROFESSIONAL STATUS AND RECOGNITION OF DEGREES